quorumcontrol/tupelo-docs/tutorials/notebook.md

 # Building a Notebook
 We're going to build a command-line timestamped note-taking application using the [Tupelo WASM SDK](https://github.com/quorumcontrol/tupelo-wasm-sdk).
-When complete, we'll be able to use this app to save small timestamped notes over time.
-All of these notes will be signed by the Tupelo TestNet as they are entered into our app adding a level of outside verification and trust to our simple app.
+When complete, we'll be able to use this app to save timestamped notes.
+All of these notes will be signed by the Tupelo TestNet as they are entered adding a level of outside verification and trust to our simple application.

 ## Getting Started
 Our notebook will be a [Node.js](https://nodejs.org/en/ "Node.js") application.
-We'll manage its dependencies with [NPM](https://www.npmjs.com/ "NPM"), so make sure you have already installed it before going further.
+We'll manage its dependencies with [NPM](https://www.npmjs.com/ "NPM"), so make sure you have NPM installed before going further.

 To start, we will create and enter the directory that will hold our notebook application's code.
 We will then initialize a new NPM application with `npm init`.